Key in lock symbolizing inheriting a house that is paid off

 • Joint ownership: If the deceased person was a joint owner of the property with rights of survivorship, then the property automatically passes to the surviving owner without going through probate.

-• Transfer-on-Death deed (TOD): These are special documents that allow real estate to be transferred to a beneficiary upon the owner’s death, without going through probate.
+• Transfer-on-Death deed (TOD) or quitclaim deed: These are special documents that allow real estate, such as a house to another person, upon the owner’s death, without going through probate.

 Inspection process